HewlettPackard/hpe-sd-cloud/kubernetes/helm/sd-chart/README.md

 Before deploying Service Director a namespace with the name "servicedirector" must be created.
 In order to generate the namespace, run

     kubectl create namespace servicedirector

+## Using a Service Director license

+By default, a 30-day Instant On license will be used.
+If you have a license file, you can supply it by creating a secret and bind-mounting it at `/license`, like this:

+    kubectl create secret generic sd-license-secret --from-file=<license-file> -n servicedirector

+Where `<license-file>` is the path to your Service Director license file.

+Specify `licenseEnabled` parameter using the `--set key=value[,key=value]` argument to `helm install`.

 ## SD Closed Loop Deployment